 Why Do Cats Stare At Other Cats?

-When cats engage other cats in a starring contest, it can either be a sign of affection or aggression.
-Take note of their other body language to find out which it is.
+When cats engage other cats in a staring contest, it can either be a sign of affection or aggression.
+Take note of the rest of their body language to find out which it is.
 Cats that are familiar and comfortable with each other may sleepily stare while bathing in a sunbeam together.
 They’re relaxed, content, and may even purr.
 The starring between these cats communicates their adoration for each other, and the fact that they understand the social hierarchy that is in place.

 Cats that aren’t on good terms with each other may stare out of aggression.
-Their body will be tense, ears may be pinned, and tail may be whipping back and forth.
-Watch for sparks to fly if you don’t dissipate the situation.
-To avoid aggressive cat staring between a long term resident and a new tenant in your home, be sure to introduce them to each other gradually, keep them confined away from each other, swap scents around, and supervise the initial contact.
+Their body will be tense, ears may be pinned back, and their tail may be whipping back and forth.
+There will be trouble if you don’t dissipate the situation.
+To avoid aggressive cat staring between a long term-resident and a new tenant in your home, be sure to introduce them to each other gradually, keep them confined away from each other, swap scents around, and supervise the initial contact.

 Why Do Cats Stare at Other Animals?

-Besides staring at his other cat friends, or enemies, you may notice your kitty staring at other critters, either in your house or out the window.
-Again, cats crave entertainment so their staring may be as simple as giving them something to do.
-Busy birds flitting from branch to branch can be quite a show to see.
+Besides staring at his other cat friends or enemies, you may notice your kitty staring at other critters, either in your house or out the window.
+Again, cats crave entertainment, so they may be staring simply to give them something to do.
+Busy birds flitting from one branch to branch another can be quite a sight to see.
 Your hamster running on its wheel can also be entertaining to watch.

 Cats also may be staring at these other animals due to their hunting instincts.
-If your kitty was in the wild, watching those birds would be to decide how and where his or her next meal is coming from.
+If your kitty was in the wild, watching those birds would help decide how and where to pounce in order to catch his or her next meal.
 Now these hunting instincts don’t necessarily mean that your cat is only after these critters for food.
 It is ingrained in your cat’s brain to watch any movement so that he or she is always aware of what’s going on in their surroundings.

 Why Does My Cat Stare at Me When…?

-Hopefully you’re beginning to make sense of your cat’s staring behavior, but there are definitely times when your kitty seems to stare at you more along with times that he or she is less interested.
+Hopefully your cat’s staring behavior is beginning to make sense, but there are still times when your kitty seems to stare at you more.

 - Staring At You When You’re Eating